osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

     Note: this option also requires additional entries in your style file.

 -k, \--hstore
-:   Add tags without column to an additional hstore (key/value) column to PostgreSQL tables.
+:   Add tags without column to an additional hstore (key/value) column to database tables.

 -j, \--hstore-all
-:   Add all tags to an additional hstore (key/value) column in PostgreSQL tables.
+:   Add all tags to an additional hstore (key/value) column in database tables.

 -z, \--hstore-column=KEY_PREFIX
 :   Add an additional hstore (key/value) column containing all tags
-    that start with the specified string, eg \--hstore-column "name:" will produce an extra hstore column that contains all `name:xx` tags
+    that start with the specified string, eg \--hstore-column "name:" will produce an extra hstore column that contains all `name:xx` tags.

 \--hstore-match-only
-:   Only keep objects that have a value in one of the columns (normal action with \--hstore is to keep all objects).
+:   Only keep objects that have a value in at least one of the non-hstore
+    columns.

 \--hstore-add-index
-:   Create indices for the hstore columns during import.
+:   Create indexes for all hstore columns after import.

 -G, \--multi-geometry
 :   Normally osm2pgsql splits multi-part geometries into separate database rows per part.